Tachyon-Sonics/ChaosCastle/README.md

 ChaosCastle is a simple, retro-like, 2D shoot-them-up game with a slow pace.

 It starts with very simple levels.
-But as the game progress, the difficulty increases.
-Ultimately, you get boss fights.
+But as the game progresses, the difficulty and complexity increase.
+And boss fights await you.

 The game was initially released for the Amiga and Macintosh computers in 1999.
 This is a Java-port that runs on any modern hardware, and is very close to the original version (see **History** below).